zeek/zeek-docs/scripts/policy/frameworks/management/controller/api.zeek.rst

    requested configuration.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :result: a :zeek:see:`Management::Result` record with a successful
+   :param result: a :zeek:see:`Management::Result` record with a successful
        :zeek:see:`Management::Configuration` in the data member, if
        a configuration is currently deployed.
 Otherwise, a Result record in error state, with no data value assigned.